buseloff/greenshop2/README.txt

+After loading the project on local drive, you can make command make dev - to build and run docker containers of the project make down - to stop docker containers.

-First, access the pgadmin4 via your favorite web browser by visiting the URL http://localhost:5050/.
+Then make sure that containers are working (command docker ps -a), and access the pgadmin4 via your favorite web browser by visiting the URL http://localhost:5050/.
 Use the admin@admin.com as the email address and root as the password to log in.
 Click Servers > Create > Server to create a new server.
 Select the General tab.
 For the name field, use any name.
 In this case, I’ll use my_db.
 Now move to the Connection tab.
-To get the value of Host, run the following commands. docker ps

-The command ps will show you brief information about all the running containers.
-Please read the Update section first.
-Now we can grab the container id for the PostgreSQL container. docker inspect fcc97e066cc8 | grep IPAddress
-The command inspect shows detailed information about a running container.

-Finally, we have the value of Host, which in this case 192.168.80.2.
+We have the value of Host, which in this case green_shop_postgres_db.
-Use the value root for Username and root for Password, also tick the Save password? box if you don’t want to type the password every time you log in to pgadmin4.

-Instead of IPAddress, you can use as the value of Host the container name (in our case: green_shop_postgres_db), because the container name is identical to the hostname You can find the PostgreSQL database server’s container name using the docker ps command and grab the name from the NAMES column.
-In this post, we have explicitly named the container in the docker-compose.yml file, so you can refer to that as well
+(Instead of IPAddress, you can use as the value of Host the container name, because the container name is identical to the hostname.
+You can find the PostgreSQL database server’s container name using the docker ps command and grab the name from the NAMES column.
+In this post, we have explicitly named the container in the docker-compose.yml file, so you can refer to that as well.)
+Use the value postgres for Username and alex for Password, also tick the Save password if you don’t want to type the password every time you log in to pgadmin4.

 Then create database shop_db

+You can create tables in the database by backuping data using pgadmin4 from the file shop_db.backup in folder postgres-data

-You can create tables in the database performing these queries:
+You can also create tables in the database performing these queries:

 USE shop_db;